Models produced before April 1984

 22. Install the steering wheel as described in paragraph 17.

-23. Establish a decorative slip on the lower part of the panel of devices.
+23. Install the decorative trim on the lower part of the instrument panel.

-Note: A new steering column rubber collar clamp bolt will be required for installation.
+Note: A new steering column rubber coupling clamp bolt will be required for installation.

 24. Disconnect the negative battery terminal.